ugbodagadave/mira/how_it_works.md

 -   **Runtime**: The application runs in Render's native Python environment, not a Docker container.
 -   **Server**: It uses the `python-telegram-bot` library's own built-in webhook server, which proved more reliable than a Gunicorn/Uvicorn setup for this specific library.
 -   **Scheduler**: Due to Render's free-tier limitations, scheduled tasks are handled by an external cron service (e.g., Cron-Job.org) that calls a secure webhook on the running web service.
-This triggers the scheduler logic.
+This triggers the `check_price_alerts` function, which queries the database for active alerts, fetches live floor prices from the UnleashNFTs API, and sends notifications via the bot if an alert's conditions are met.